sswam/allemande/doc/guide.md

 All of the above characters are based on Llama 3.1, they act very human-like, and while the model is not perfect, in the developer's opinion they are very good for roleplay.

 ### Specialists
+- **Aidi**: The AI assistant, she is a helpful and friendly guide for new users and technical support
 - **Pixi**: She crafts detailed AI art prompts, ensuring high-quality image generation
 - **Sia**: She is an expert writer focused on summarizing entire chats
 - **Sio**: She is an expert writer focused on summarizing entire chats in structured markdown format